BrianOtto/pony-win32/README.md

 * do event handling
 * convert between Pony strings and wide character strings (WCHAR_T)
 * draw to a window using Cario

+It has been tested on Windows 10 only.